AngularUser/user-microservice/README.md

     go test ./...

 # Integration Testing
+Note: before testing, make sure to create necessary IAM policy for giving access to this User resource to DynamoDB 'PutItem', 'UpdateItem', 'GetItem', 'DeleteItem'.
 1. Access the AWS API Gateway Console:

     1. Open your web browser and go to the [AWS Management Console](https://us-east-1.console.aws.amazon.com).